Griffeye Brain in Analyze DI Pro

 Time: 3 pm CEST (9 am EDT)

-Join us for this highly anticipated webinar and learn about Griffeye’s new and advanced AI technology: Griffeye Brain.
+In this webinar, you will learn about Griffeye’s new and advanced AI technology: Griffeye Brain.

 When dealing with masses of previously unseen images and videos, investigators are often forced to work in the dark without really knowing where to start and what details and visual attributes to look for.
 As a result, information is often found too late, or not at all.